Written while serving his apprenticeship aboard BRITISH PRINCESS from 10.xii.1895 to 13.iii.1900

 CLICK HERE FOR THE COMPLETE JOURNAL.

-For a flavour of the original here is an image of pages from the original Journal for 27 July - 2 August 1896 and here is a transcription of part of the above image as it appears transcribed in the Journal Pages including ‘blanks’ where I found the originial to be indecipherable.
+For a flavour of the original see this image and transcription of pages from the original Journal for 27 July - 2 August 1896 as it appears transcribed in the Journal Pages including ‘blanks’ where I found the originial to be indecipherable.

 It is now November 1937, and at the age of 58 another new start in life is about to begin.
 There will not be much time left for many more restarts and it is now interesting to look back and see how these have come about.